mimran1980/rusteron_gsr/BENCHMARKS.md

+**WARNING:** This page has not been updated since the initial first commit; implementation, configuration, and performance characteristics have changed.
+Treat all results below as stale.
+Rerun the benchmarks with the current codebase before citing, and feel free to submit PRs with updated, reproducible benchmark data.

 # Aeron IPC Throughput Benchmarks: Java vs. rusteron (Rust)

 **Note**: These benchmarks are early-stage and environment-sensitive.
 Interpret results with caution until verified across varied systems.